Travis Jankowski Player Props: Rangers vs. Astros

 Astros Pitching Rankings

+- The Astros pitching staff is seventh in the league with a collective 9.3 strikeouts per nine innings.

-- The Astros' 3.57 team ERA ranks first among all MLB pitching staffs.
+- The Astros have a 3.56 team ERA that is No. 1 among all league pitching staffs.

-- The Astros rank 15th in baseball in home runs surrendered (88 total, 1.1 per game).
+- Astros pitchers combine to rank 14th in baseball in home runs surrendered (90 total, 1.1 per game).

-- Blanco (1-0 with a 4.63 ERA and 37 strikeouts in 35 2/3 innings pitched) makes the start for the Astros, his fifth of the season.

-- The right-hander's last time out came on Saturday against the Los Angeles Dodgers, when he went six innings, surrendering three earned runs while giving up two hits.
+- His last appearance was on Sunday against the Los Angeles Dodgers, when the right-hander threw six innings, surrendering one earned run while allowing three hits.

-- In 13 games this season, the 29-year-old has amassed a 4.63 ERA and 9.5 strikeouts per nine innings, while giving up a batting average of .259 to opposing batters.

 © 2023 Data Skrive.
 All rights reserved.